Seven “Harry Potter” Moviemaking Justifications

 5. Movies aren’t bound to recreating the book exactly.

 It’d be so cool if they were, but they have a different contract.
 JKR certainly had her input, but ultimately the movies are going to take their own route (like, for example, when David Yates had the idea of Harry and Voldemort jumping off the tower together).
 If they keep the basic plot of the books, then they’re doing their job.

 4. Movies hire good-looking people to play characters.

 It isn’t ideal, but it’s a part of the business in order to appeal to a wider audience.
 In all honesty, though Dan, Rupert, and Emma did a fabulous job as the trio, they all are very attractive and especially in later years, can’t pull off the pimply, awkward teenage look anymore.
-However, because of their looks, they do attract more audience.
+However, because of their looks, they do attract a larger audience.

 3. Movies take out a lot of sub-plots from a book.